July 14 2006 (Refreshed July 27 2012; checked Oct 4 2019)

 Example of a Checklist for a Written Assignment

-Here is an example of a checklist that might accompany a written assignment.
-This checklist actually guides the students through the process of and evaluation of their own writing.
+Here is an example of a checklist that might accompany a writing assignment.
+This checklist guides the students through the process of writing and evaluating their writing.
 This checklist was adapted from work (2005) by Linda Briskin from York University in Canada.

 Directions to the student: Before you hand in your essay, use this checklist to ensure that your essay/assignment is complete.
 If you find problem areas, revise before handing in the assignment.
 This checklist is used as a reference point for grading your assignment.